ruslanmv/How-to-Run-SQL-from-Jupyter-Notebook/README.md

 Now you know how to connect to a MySQL server from Python, In this section, we will learn how to create a table in MySQL from Python.
-Let’s create table ‘Laptop’ under the ‘Electronics’ database.
+Let’s create table ‘Laptop’ under the remote database.

 ```python